opengauss-mirror/website/app/en/privacyPolicy/historical/index.md

 - (c) **Do Not Track**.
 Many Web browsers provide the **Do Not Track** function, which can be used to send **Do Not Track** requests to websites.
 Currently, major Internet standardization organizations have not established policies to specify how websites should handle these requests.
 If you enable **Do Not Track** or other similar functions that your browser may provide, we will not change the way your data is collected and used as described in this Statement.
 However, we reserve the right to respond to your **Do Not Track** request and stop collecting your data without prior notice.

 - (d) **Your Choice**.
 Most browsers allow you to delete or reject cookies.
 To do this, follow the instructions in the browser settings.
 By default, many browsers accept cookies until you change your settings.

-- (e) **Expiration Time**.
-We may use both session cookies (which will expire after you close the web browser) and persistent cookies (which will be retained on your computer or mobile device for six months according to applicable laws and regulations, or until you withdraw your consent or delete them).

 ## 3.How We Share Your Personal Data